This may be a too much information blog post, so if you don’t wanna talk periods you may want to leave now!

 Despite warnings on packaging that products like sanitary pads and tampons aren’t flushable, women continue to dispose of them this way, forcing water companies to spend huge amounts of money clearing blockages, and them flooding into our seas.

 I made the plunge (no pun intended!) and purchased a Mooncup.

 This was great, although it would leak from time to time.
 I thought this was normal and felt good about the change I had made and persevered.

-I used cloth sanitary pads (CSP) along side it, although I would much rather use a cup without pads.
+I used cloth sanitary pads (CSP) along side it too.

 Since having Arthur the moon cup just didn’t work for me at all anymore, I’m pretty sure my cervix tilted more since having him and for whatever reason the cup leaked constantly….

 I gave up and went with CSP full time.
 I love CPS, I love the wide range of them and some of the designs and patterns are amazing, but I missed the convenience of using a cup.I looked into different cups again, I was overwhelmed to be honest, there is so many!